 PWD has been a longstanding member of the Southern Maine Children’s Water Festival Planning Committee.
-This free, day-long Festival is held each May at the Portland Campus of the University of Southern Maine.
-Fifth and sixth grade teachers from across southern Maine are eligible to apply.
-Environmentally-affiliated organizations from across Maine provide classroom activities, exhibit hall activities, “Dripial Pursuit” competitions, and a stage show.
+This free, full day Festival is held each May at the University of Southern Maine’s Portland Campus.
+This year’s Festival will be held on Friday, May 17, 2019.

 - Fun, active, educational, and FREE all day event (9:00 –2:00)